Yassine2408/QuestMaster/README.md

 - Items can be crafted using gathered resources
 - Players can equip weapons and armor to improve their combat abilities
 - Adventures have level requirements and feature combat against enemies
+- Party system allows 2 players to team up and adventure together
+- Party members share rewards and have improved chances of loot
+- Party members must be within 3 levels of each other
+- The bot automatically backs up player data to protect against data loss

+## Keeping the Bot Online 24/7

+This bot includes a simple web server that can be pinged by UptimeRobot to keep it running continuously, even on a free Replit account:

+1. Sign up for a free account at [UptimeRobot](https://uptimerobot.com/)
+2. Create a new monitor with these settings:
+   - Monitor Type: HTTP(s)
+   - Friendly Name: QuestForge Discord Bot (or your preferred name)
+   - URL: Your Replit URL (e.g., https://your-bot-name.your-username.repl.co)
+   - Monitoring Interval: 5 minutes

+This will keep your bot online by pinging it every 5 minutes, preventing it from going to sleep.